 While informal institutional support shows a relatively high vitality for Tonga, the same cannot be said for the formal institutional support.
 In the majority of cases, an examination of the formal institutional support shows a mismatch between policy and practice.
 For example in the media, the Zimbabwe Mass Media Commission, one of whose functions is to ensure the equitable use and development of all indigenous languages spoken in Zimbabwe (Parliament of Zimbabwe's Amendment Number 19, Chapter XB, Part III, Section 100P, sub-section 1: d), Tonga like the other former minority languages of Zimbabwe is not being given any meaningful support in the media.
-For example none of the former minority languages of Zimbabwe and of the four public radio stations, only one is shared by twelve minority languages.
+For example none of the former minority languages of Zimbabwe is used in the print media or for any meaningful television programme and of the four public radio stations, only one is shared by twelve minority languages.